Reducing our own business emissions

 Reducing our customer emissions

-Vattenfall's fossil gas customers also account for a significant amount of greenhouse gas emissions.
+Vattenfall's natural gas customers also account for a significant amount of greenhouse gas emissions.
 The heating transition away from fossil gas in our continental markets is one of our key strategic focus areas.
 We are working to make it easy and affordable for customers to adopt climate-smarter living habits.
-This means that we are continuously developing our portfolio of decentralised energy solutions like heat pumps, solar panels and batteries.
-We are making it easier for customers to make informed, economically beneficial, and climate-smart decisions for their heating needs, so that they can be free from fossil fuels within one generation.
+This means that we are continuously developing our portfolio of alternative and decentralised energy solutions like biogas, heat pumps, solar panels and batteries, so that they can be free from fossil fuels within one generation.

 Helping customers achieve their climate targets